Using Your Benefits Debit Card

 Additionally, many merchants also accept the card.
 To view a list of participating stores, visit SIGIS Store Locator

-LPFSAs: If you’ve elected an LPFSA, your expenses are limited to those related to dental and vision.
-You may use the card for dental and vision expenses only.
+LPFSAs: If you’ve elected an LPFSA, your expenses are limited to eligible dental and vision expenses only.

 Note: You may not use the card to pay for dependent care expenses.
 You must have a Dependent Care Account (DCA) set up for those expenses and these accounts do not include a Benefits Debit Card.

 • Most accounts require you to submit documentation.
-Below is a breakdown of what is required for different types of accounts.
+Below is a breakdown of what is required for each account.

 HCFSAs, HRAs, and LPFSAs:

-Example of when documentation is not needed: If your card is used for an eligible expense at a merchant with the Inventory Information Approval System (IIAS), the details needed to approve the transaction will automatically be provided.
-No further documentation will be required.
+• Example of when you will not be required to submit documentation: When your card is used for an eligible expense at a merchant with the Inventory Information Approval System (IIAS), the details needed to approve the transaction will automatically be provided.
+This will also occur when you have a dollar-amount co-pay transaction that matches a co-pay your employer has provided, or when you have a recurring expense that you have already properly documented.
+No further documentation will be required in these instances.

-Example of when documentation is needed: If your card is used at a doctor’s office for an expense, you will need to provide an itemized receipt or documents, so the details of the expense such as the date of service and the service provided may be verified.
+• Example of when you will be required to submit documentation: When your card is used at a doctor’s office for an expense, you will need to provide an itemized receipt or documents, so the details of the expense such as the date of service and the service provided may be verified.
 Keep in mind, the date of service must be within the plan year parameters set in your HCFSA, HRA, or LPFSA plan.

 HSAs:

-• Through AFmobile®, select the Additional Documentation button, select Reimbursement Account(s), then select the pending transaction and click Add Receipt to upload documentation.
+3. Select the pending transaction and click Add Receipt to upload documentation

 • Your documentation should include: